JustusAdam/ja-base-extra/README.md

 This library is named after me for two reasons:

 1. because it is an opinionated library of things that I thought were necessary and
-2. because naming it and the included mocules something generic is not cool, if it is not generig by design (like the `extra` library)
+2. because naming it and the included modules something generic is not cool, if it is not generic by design (like the `extra` library)

 ## Documentation